janrenz/web-screenshots/readme.txt

 refresh: If you want to reload the screenshot if it wasn't generated on the first call (optional, default: true)

+link: link image to given url (optional, default: true)

+newpage: open link in new page (optional, default: true)

-All img-tags generated will have a class called "webscreenshot", which you can you to perform additional style stuff
+All img-tags generated will have a class called "webscreenshot", the link will have a class called "webscreenshot-link" which you can you to perform additional style stuff

 Feel free to make pull requests at https://github.com/jprberlin/web-screenshots